rapsacw/AsiNine-Pyramid/README.md

 // skip if deemed off topic!<br>
 // Other versions made<br>
 // A single BM1391 version, obsolete as information on the asic is too scarce<br>
-// aSinine Pharaonis: dual BM1387 version, compatible with the quad version (this)<br>
+// aSiNine Pharaonis: dual BM1387 version, compatible with the quad version (this)<br>
 // Unnamed project single BM1397 (in pre-alpha stage, pcb's are on the slow boat from China)<br>
 <br>
 Motivation: